ibm-cloud-docs/cis/managing-for-security.md

 * **MEDIUM**: Threat scores greater than 14 are challenged.
 * **LOW**: Threat scores greater than 24 are challenged.
 * **ESSENTIALLY OFF**: Threat scores greater than 49 are challenged.
-* **OFF**: *Enterprise Only*
+* **OFF**: *Enterprise only*
 * **UNDER ATTACK**: Should only be used when your website is under a DDoS attack.
-Visitors receive an interstitial page for about five seconds while CIS analyzes the traffic and behavior to make sure it is a legitimate visitor trying to access your website. **UNDER ATTACK** may affect some actions on your domain, such as using an API.
+Visitors receive an interstitial page for about five seconds while {{site.data.keyword.cis_short_notm}} analyzes the traffic and behavior to make sure it is a legitimate visitor trying to access your website. **UNDER ATTACK** may affect some actions on your domain, such as using an API.
 You are able to set a custom security level for your API or any other part of your domain by creating a page rule for that section.

-We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for CIS Setup document](/docs/infrastructure/cis?topic=cis-best-practices-for-cis-setup)
+We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for {{site.data.keyword.cis_short_notm}} Setup document](/docs/infrastructure/cis?topic=cis-best-practices-for-cis-setup)

 ## Best practice 3: Activate your Web Application Firewall (WAF) safely
 {:#best-practice-activate-waf-safely}